Docs

 Name Type Required Default Comment

-anchor select Anchor of the crop box.
+anchor select Anchor of the image’s crop box, defaults to anchor value set in imaging section of the site configuration (usually Smart).
 Supported values: [TopLeft, Top, TopRight, Left, Center, Right, BottomLeft, Bottom, BottomRight, Smart].

-format select Image format; leave empty for an auto format (if supported) or default format (usually jpg).
+format select webp Image format; leave empty for an auto format (if supported) or default format (usually webp).
 Supported values: [png, jpg, gif, tiff, bmp, webp].

-height int yes Height of the image in pixels.
+image-height int v1.0.0 Height of the image in pixels.

 img *resources.resourceAdapter Image resource to process.
 Must be set when handling local images.